MB3001/Dodge-to-survive/README.md

 You can play it by clicking "MyGame.jar" in "dist" folder.

 You can move the camera with 'ASDW' and the rag doll with 'IJLM'.
-Wiht 'K' you can jump and with 'U' you can fly.
+With 'K' you can jump and with 'U' you can fly.
 You close the program with "Esc" key.

 It is built with JMonkeyEngine (http://jmonkeyengine.org/).